-- 1. procedures for examination and investigation of internal medicine cases, with special emphasis on
+- 1. Procedures for examination and investigation of internal medicine cases, with special emphasis on

-- a. gastro-intestinal disease;
+- a. gastro-intestinal disease

-- b. uro-genital disease;
+- b. uro-genital disease

-- c. endocrine disease;
+- c. endocrine disease

-- d. infectious disease;
+- d. infectious disease

-- e. cardio-pulmonary disease;
+- e. cardio-pulmonary disease

-- f. neonatal medicine;
+- f. neonatal medicine

-- 2. choice of relevant laboratory tests for different conditions, and interpretation of laboratory results.;
+- 2. Choice of relevant laboratory tests for different conditions, and interpretation of laboratory results

-- 3. choice of other diagnostic modalities for different conditions, and interpretation of results;
+- 3. Choice of other diagnostic modalities for different conditions, and interpretation of results.

-- 4. formulation of a treatment plan;
+- 4. Formulation of a treatment plan

-- 5. action, interaction and side effects of drugs;
+- 5. Action, interaction and side effects of drugs

-- 6. medical treatment as an alternative or as a complement to surgical treatment in selected conditions;
+- 6. Medical treatment as an alternative or as a complement to surgical treatment in selected conditions

-- 7. medical conditions that may affect the patient during anaesthesia, surgery or recovery.
+- 7. Medical conditions that may affect the patient during anaesthesia, surgery or recovery

-Element 8: Presentation and Publication of Clinical Research
+Element 8: Produce, publish and present Clinical Research

-Every Resident and trainee is expected to perform research activities that contribute to the advancement of veterinary surgery, and to publish and present their results.
+Every resident and trainee is expected to perform research activities that contribute to the advancement of veterinary surgery, and to publish and present their results.